Evolution of modern archery - here’s everything you wanted to know about this Olympic sport

 The first archer or team to accumulate six points is declared the winner in a matchplay, with the losers being eliminated.
 This format continues until the final, where the winner takes the gold medal and the loser takes silver.

 In case the scores are level after five sets, the matchplay goes into a tie-break.
 In individual events, the winner is determined by the archer whose arrow lands closest to the target.

 In a mixed team or team event, each archer shoots an arrow and the team with the better total is declared the winner.

 The most successful Olympic archer is South Korea’s Kim Soo-Nyung.
 She has four gold medals – one individual and three team – in addition to an individual silver and individual bronze at the Summer Games.

 Among the men, American Darrell Pace is the most successful archer, having twice won the individual gold medal – in 1976 and 1984, in addition to a team silver.

-South Korea is the most successful nation at the Olympic Games, having won 23 golds, nine silvers and seven bronze medals.
-In fact, South Korea have claimed all the gold medals in the women’s team event since it was introduced in 1988 and won all four gold medals at Rio 2016.
+South Korea is the most successful nation at the Olympic Games, having won 27 golds, nine silvers and seven bronze medals.
+In fact, South Korea have claimed all the gold medals in the women’s team event since it was introduced in 1988.